 Strong, Caring Professional Relationships

-Our 50-member team includes a Resident Care Director and Resident Assessment Director, both of whom are RNs; a staff of LPNs who provide around-the-clock care; an Executive Director; Community Relations Director; Assistant Executive Director; Activities Director; Maintenance Director; and Concierge.
-Located in our lobby area, she is available Monday through Friday to greet family members, answer phones and help residents with any assistance they may need.
+Our large and experienced staff includes a Resident Care Director and Resident Assessment Director, both of whom are RNs, a staff of LPNs who provide around-the-clock care, an Executive Director, a Community Relations Director, an Assistant Executive Director, an Activities Director, a Maintenance Director and a Concierge.
+Located in our lobby area, the concierge is available Monday through Friday to greet family members, answer phones and help residents with any assistance they may need.

 Our Community Lifestyle

 Visitors are immediately greeted by our warm, inviting atmosphere and welcoming staff, who take the time to greet everyone who comes through our doors.
 Just off our spacious lobby is our lovely living room, where fresh coffee is always brewing.
 And at almost any time of the day, our community is humming with activity.
 You’ll see residents everywhere, visiting together on comfy couches, enjoying happy hour or participating in morning exercise classes.
 Ours is a lively, vibrant senior living community, all within an elegant building that feels much like a grand hotel of the past.
 And we offer a five-day skilled therapy program that allows residents to stay right here for their physical, occupational and speech therapy needs.

 One of our most popular activities is our chair exercise program, which is held every day including weekends.
 The program is designed to help residents loosen their muscles and build strength, which is especially important for those who are not independently ambulatory.
 With soothing music in the background, the half-hour sessions are also very relaxing.
 We offer all kinds of games, puzzles and bingo, as well as a resident bridge club.
 Every Monday, residents get together for happy hour.
 Residents also have the opportunity to attend musical performances.
 Three nights a week, we offer movies and hot popcorn, fresh from our own popcorn machine.